- Hook Point Inland (High Tide Access) Road Closure

 Camping permits are required for all camping, except in privately run campgrounds, and must be prominently displayed at your camp.
 School and public holidays are very busy.
 Purchase permits well in advance and be aware that some camping areas have limited capacity.

-For information on permit refunds, please read Camping and vehicle access permit fee and pre-paid booking refunds.
+For information on permit refunds, please read Camping and vehicle access permit fee and gift card refunds operational policy.

 To apply for a refund please email firstname.lastname@example.org.